MahadevBalla/MiniProject/README.md

 ## What It Does

 - **Detects & Tracks People**: Uses YOLOv8 for fast person detection and ByteTrack for smooth tracking across frames
+- **Multi-Camera Input**: Supports multiple webcams simultaneously, each tracked independently.
-- **Auto-Frames Active Speakers**: Automatically zooms in on the person who's speaking using audio cues
+- **Auto-Frames Active Speakers**: Automatically zooms in on the person who's speaking using audio cues + visual tracking
-- **Dual View Display**: Shows both the normal view and a zoomed view of the active speaker side-by-side
+- **Dual View Display**: Displays the active speaker crop in a dedicated window while keeping all camera feeds stitched horizontally in the main preview.
 - **GPU Accelerated**: Leverages TensorRT for fast inference on NVIDIA GPUs

 ## Tech Stack

 - **Detection**: YOLOv8 (optimized with TensorRT)
-- **Tracking**: ByteTrack (Kalman filter + IoU matching)
+- **Tracking**: ByteTrack (Kalman filter + IoU matching; per camera tracking)
 - **Audio**: Silero VAD for speech detection
 - **Acceleration**: NVIDIA TensorRT + CUDA